 Navigating Probate Real Estate?
 Let Us Guide You Every Step of the Way.

-Compassionate, experienced support for families, executors, and heirs managing property through probate.
+We offer compassionate, experienced support for families, executors, and heirs managing property through probate.
 We help you understand the legal process, your options, and the best next steps.

 What is Probate?

-Probate is the legal process that takes place after someone passes away, during which the court oversees the distribution of the deceased person’s assets—including real estate.
+Probate is the legal process that takes place after someone passes away, during which the court oversees the distribution of the deceased person’s assets including real estate.
 If the individual owned a home and did not place it in a trust, that property must go through probate before it can be sold.

 This process can involve: